 If Constant were to be resurrected today, even he might doubt that the developments he heralded have served the "most sacred interests" of the French nation.
 In 1817, Constant was confident that modern political liberty would "enlarge" the spirit of his compatriots.
-Who could now believe that the commercialization of everyday life has "ennobled" the ordinary folk-much less of their rulers? thoughts Transnational corporate capitalism is hopelessly incapable of fostering the "kind of intellectual quality which forms the glory and power of a people."
+Who could now believe that the commercialization of everyday life has "ennobled" the thoughts of ordinary folk-much less their rulers?
+Transnational corporate capitalism is hopelessly incapable of fostering the "kind of intellectual quality which forms the glory and power of a people."
 [145] An officially orchestrated civic nationalism now substitutes the universalistic ideal of cosmopolitan democracy for patriotic traditions that affirmed the power and glory of a particular people rooted in the soil of their ancestral homeland.
-Contrived to breathe artificial life into multiracial "proposition nations," this transparently statist ideology feeds like a vampire on the reserves of mutual trust built up over millennia in north-western European societies that were accustomed to non-kinship based forms of reciprocal exchange.
+Contrived to breathe artificial life into multiracial "proposition nations," this transparently statist ideology feeds like a vampire on the reserves of mutual trust built up over millennia in northwestern European societies that were accustomed to non-kinship based forms of reciprocal exchange.

 Civic patriotism cannot be sustained in multiracial societies.
-Ethnic diversity imposed from on high accelerates the mutation of still comparatively benign forms of early modern individualism into the virulent postmodern possessive as civic privatism.
-In the racially pathology known overwhelmingly Protestant, homogeneous, society seventeenth century England, trust between inner-directed coethnics who happened to be strangers built up a fund of social capital that contributed greatly to economic growth and development.
-The predisposition towards trust in Anglo-Saxon societies remains a precious resource that is being rapidly by mass Third World depleted immigration.
+Ethnic diversity imposed from on high accelerates the mutation of still comparatively benign forms of early modern possessive individualism into the virulent postmodern pathology known as civic privatism.
+In the racially homogeneous, overwhelmingly Protestant, society of seventeenth century England, trust between inner-directed co-ethnics who happened to be strangers built up a fund of social capital that contributed greatly to economic growth and development.
+The predisposition towards trust in Anglo-Saxon societies remains a precious resource that is being depleted rapidly by mass Third World immigration.
 Surrounded by aliens, people are mistrustful of their leaders, their professional colleagues, and their neighbors-even those belonging to their own race, religion, or ethnicity.
 The more ethnically diverse the area, the more likely people are to "pull in like a turtle," avoiding active involvement in their largely fictional "communities."
-Having few close friends, people in racially-mixed workplaces and neighbourhoods retreat into their homes, huddling unhappily in front of the television set.
+Having few close friends, people in raciallymixed workplaces and neighbourhoods retreat into their homes, huddling unhappily in front of the television set.
 [146] Even without the added burden of ethnic diversity, anomic consumer cultures sap the vitality of established communities.

-The doubly corrosive combination of ethnic heterogeneity and hedonistic consumerism leaves the legitimacy of the corporate welfare state dangerously dependent upon the cornucopian myth of endless economic growth development.
-Should the regime fail to deliver on its promise prosperity, the permanent consequences catastrophic.
+The doubly corrosive combination of ethnic heterogeneity and hedonistic consumerism leaves the legitimacy of the corporate welfare state dangerously dependent upon the cornucopian myth of endless economic growth and development.
+Should the regime fail to deliver on its promise of permanent prosperity, the consequences will be catastrophic.
 Individualistic WASPs will struggle to survive in competition with other, tightly-knit, often hostile, tribal groups.
 One hopes that such a state of emergency will trigger the need to return to the long-forgotten original principles of the tripartite social order, however "atavistic" such needs may seem to the modern managerial mind.
 The day may yet come when ineffectual WASPs give way to a new generation of Anglo-Saxon leaders possessed of both the sovereign wisdom to revive the communitarian ethos of the ancient republics and the selfless nobility to defend unto death the biocultural interests of their people.